Construction Lawyer & Building Solicitors Sydney | Contracts Specialist Law Firm

 For All Projects:

-• Create clearly marked, well-lit pedestrian pathways around construction areas.
+• Create clearly marked, well-lit pedestrian pathways around construction areas with appropriate physical separation from vehicle traffic.

 For Larger Projects: